Big Brother (British TV series): Controversies and criticism

 Since its inception, Big Brother has come under fire for reports of bullying, racism, rigging, and the physical and mental strain of appearing on the series.

 In October 2024, ITV edited an episode of the series to remove all images of a watermelon symbol that appeared on the shirt of contestant Ali Bromley.
 Watermelon, which shares the same colours as the flag of Palestine, has been used as a symbol of Palestinian solidarity since the 1960s.
-Writing for The Intercept, Nikita Mazurov compared the action to George Orwell's dystopian science-fiction novel Nineteen Eighty-Four, from which the show Big Brother takes its name, arguing that the editing of the episode represented a "key tenant of the novel: old media being edited and original versions destroyed, leaving no trace of any modification having taken place."
+Writing for The Intercept, Nikita Mazurov compared the action to George Orwell's dystopian science-fiction novel Nineteen Eighty-Four, from which the show Big Brother takes its name, arguing that the editing of the episode represented a "key [tenet] of the novel: old media being edited and original versions destroyed, leaving no trace of any modification having taken place."